 Make sure if you buy saffron that it’s in a dark package or container.
 Prolonged exposure to light is the worst thing for it, and it will lose colour and flavour as a result.
 So those cute little glass containers with saffron?
 Not the best.
-I particularly like this one, which comes in a tin, and it’s relatively inexpensive for good quality.
 And it’s more expensive than gold, gram for gram, so you should be getting your money’s worth!

 My mom always has a bit of saffron in the house and we used to bake a saffron wreath, braided bread, or buns around Christmas every year.
 It’s very common in Northern Europe and Scandinavia, but you might be most familiar with Lussekatter, or the pretty yellow buns made in Sweden for St. Lucia’s Day, a solstice celebration.
 They’re made throughout the holiday period but more traditionally on December 13th.
 We don’t have those particular buns around here, but I did grow up baking sweet breads like this one with my mom and sister.